mjs2020/mjs2020.github.io/_posts/2018-06-23-thunderbird-transfer.md

 ---
 layout: single
+title: Transfering Thunderbird profile and email archive from Windows to OSX
 header:
   teaser: /assets/posts/2018-06-23-thunderbird-transfer/teaser.png
 ---
-# Transfering Thunderbird profile and email archive from Windows to OSX

 I've been a long term Thunderbird fan.
 Although I use it less and less for my daily email I still use it to keep my own email archive (with some emails dating back to 1998!).